Permissionless-Software-Foundation/encrypt-msg/docs/file-sharing.md

 In email, recipients must provide the sender with their public key.
 The sender then encrypts the message with that public key before sending the message.
 This key passing is a large source of friction and largely explains why attempts to implement widespread encryption in email has been a failed effort.
 Key servers are available to reduce this friction, but they require additional training by the users.

 Any time a Bitcoin Cash address **sends** money, their public key is recorded on the blockchain.
-This is core, primitive part of the Bitcoin protocol.
+This is a core, primitive part of the Bitcoin protocol.
 This key can be retrieved by the sender *without any need for communication with the recipient*.
 This eliminates the source of friction experienced in the email use-case.

 However, unless the recipient has initiated **at least one transaction**, their public key will not exist on the blockchain and it can not be retrieved.
+This is an important initialization step that wallets implementing this specification need to be aware of.